tiramisucae/ASK/README.md

 - Kim, E., Yun, G., **Lee, D. Y.**, & Kim, B. (2024).
 Posttraumatic Growth Processes in Mothers of Children with Developmental Disabilities: A Thematic Analysis of Autobiographical Writing.
 Korean Journal of Culture and Social Issue, 30(4), 507-540.

 - Hong, E. K., **Kim, J.**, & Choi, I. (2023).
 Implicit theories of happiness: When happiness is viewed as changeable, happy people are perceived much more positively than unhappy people.
 Personality and Social Psychology Bulletin.
 Advance online publication.

+# Announcement

+We are recruiting graduate students.
+If you are interested, please contact Professor Jinhyung Kim by email below.

+jinhyung@sogang.ac.kr